sameer/eink-clock/README.md

 OPENSSL_DIR=/usr/arm-linux-gnueabihf/usr/ HARFBUZZ_SYS_NO_PKG_CONFIG=1 cargo build --release --target arm-unknown-linux-gnueabihf
 ```

+#### Configuration

+Check the parameters in `src/main.rs` and tailor them to your situation.
+Reach out to me if you have questions.

 #### Deploying

 If you cross-compiled, transfer the project folder to the device.